Working with Phishing Campaigns

 A data entry attack directs your users to a landing page that looks like a data entry screen and attempts to trick your users into entering sensitive information.

-A spear phishing attack allows you to send highly-sophisticated and targeted phishing emails to specific users or groups.
+A spear phishing attack allows you to send sophisticated and targeted phishing emails to specific users or groups.

 A reply-to attack requests a response from your users.

 For more information about the types of simulated attacks that our platform offers, visit our What Types of Simulated Phishing Tests Can I Send to My Users? article.

 Phish Alert Button (PAB)

-Our free Phish Alert Button tool simplifies the process of reporting phishing attacks.
-Once installed, the Phish Alert Button is located within the toolbar of your email client and allows your users to report phishing attacks to administrators with one click.
-When your users report simulated phishing attacks using our Phish Alert Button, a small text box appears that congratulates them on reporting the phishing attack.
+Our free Phish Alert Button (PAB) tool simplifies the process of reporting phishing attacks.
+Once installed, the PAB will display in the toolbar of your email client and allows your users to report phishing emails to your organization with one click.
+When your users report a simulated phishing email using the PAB, a small text box displays that congratulates them on reporting the phishing email.

 For more information about generating reports, visit our Security Awareness Training Platform Reporting Overview article.

 For more information on monitoring your users' progress, visit our How to Monitor and Review Overall Phishing Reports article.

-Based on your phishing campaign results, a Phish-prone Percentage is generated within your KnowBe4 console.
+Based on your phishing campaign results, a Phish-prone Percentage is generated in your KMSAT console.
 Your organization’s Phish-prone Percentage is the percentage of users who are likely to fall victim to phishing attacks.
-Your organization's overall Phish-prone Percentage, or Account Average Phish-prone Percentage, is based on the Phish-prone Percentage of your active users who have received at least one PST.
+Your organization's overall Phish-prone Percentage, or account average Phish-prone Percentage, is based on the Phish-prone Percentage of your active users who have received at least one PST.
 Each user also has an individual Phish-prone Percentage included in their user details, which lets you know how likely they are to fail a phishing test.

-For more information on how your organization's Phish-prone Percentage is calculated, view our Phish-prone Percentage article.
+For more information on how your organization's Phish-prone Percentage is calculated, visit our Failures and Phish-prone Percentage article.